dsl2166/predict-student-performance/README.md

 # Predicting Student Performance

-This is a simple exercise where I predict student final course grades using machine learning techniques that I've read about.
+This is a simple, personal exercise where I predict student final course grades using machine learning techniques that I've read about.
 The goal here was to get some hands-on experience and exposure to machine learning in Python.